TheQuantumPhysicist/etcd-beast-client/README.md

 Please do not install the library to your system unless you know what you are doing.
 I have not tried that and I never do that in my system.

 ##### Contibuting
 Feel free to contribute by pushing to a branches.
-Please make sure any changes you make are thread-safe.
-This is the primary requirement of this library.
+Please make sure any changes you make are thread-safe by heavily testing with clang-thread-sanitizer.
+This is the primary requirement of this library, besides testing anything added.